 - Most significant landmark – Golden Gate Bridge

-- Best free activity – Hollywood Walk of Fame
+- Free activity – Hollywood Walk of Fame

-- Best all-round accommodation – Hotel del Coronado
+- Place to stay – Hotel del Coronado

 1. Do some California Sightseeing along the Golden Gate Bridge